pingcap/docs/ticdc/ticdc-faq.md

 ## Why does TiCDC use disks?
 When does TiCDC write to disks?
 Does TiCDC use memory buffer to improve replication performance?

-When the upstream write traffic is at business peak hours, the downstream may fail to consume data in a timely manner, resulting in data pile-up.
+When upstream write traffic is at peak hours, the downstream may fail to consume all data in a timely manner, resulting in data pile-up.
 TiCDC uses disks to process the data that is piled up.
 TiCDC needs to write data to disks during normal operation.
-However, this is not usually the bottleneck for replication throughput and replication latency, given that writing to disks  latency within a hundred milliseconds. tiCDC also makes use of memory to boost accelerated reads from disk to improve synchronous performance.
+However, this is not usually the bottleneck for replication throughput and replication latency, given that writing to disks only results in latency within a hundred milliseconds.
+TiCDC also uses memory to accelerate reading data from disks to improve replication performance.

+## Why does replication using TiCDC stall or even stop after data restore using TiDB Lightning and BR?

+Currently, TiCDC is not yet fully compatible with TiDB Lightning and BR.
+Therefore, please avoid using TiDB Lightning and BR on tables that are replicated by TiCDC.